-As part of NIH’s Wednesday Afternoon Lecture Series, the Director’s Lectures feature leading researchers from around the globe.
-Nominated by scientists and interest groups throughout NIH, the NIH Director specifically approves these annual lectures.
-There are approximately three NIH Director’s Lectures per year.
+The Director’s Lectures feature leading researchers from around the globe.
+Nominated by scientists and interest groups throughout NIH, the speakers are specifically approved by the NIH Director.
+There are typically three NIH Director’s Lectures per year.

 Our laboratory studies structural plasticity in the adult mammalian brain.
 We are interested in identifying the environmental, hormonal and neural stimuli that drive changes in the number, shape and size of neurons, astrocytes and microglia.
 The ultimate goals of our work are to determine the functional consequences of structural plasticity and to identify factors that enhance plasticity and cell survival in the adult mammalian brain.